archinal/ssg-boilerplate/README.md

 # Static Site Generator Boilerplate
-Static Site Generator Boilerplate is a NodeJS project which compiles a simple static files site.
+Static Site Generator Boilerplate is a NodeJS project which lets you use helpful things like LESS, CommonJS, and EJS to create static files website.

 To make changes to the site, follow the compilation instructions below and deploy the files in `dist/` to AWS (or do whatever you want to do with them).

-## Developing
+## Requirements
 Requires:
 - NodeJS 6.9.2 or higher
 - Grunt 0.4.5 or higher (`npm install -g grunt-cli`)